-Domain 2.6 Preventive and Responsive Services
+Domain 2.6 Services to Promote Safe and Supportive Schools

 Competency: Graduates will understand child development and psychopathology and be able to develop and implement prevention and intervention programs that promote the mental health for children.

 - a.
 Demonstrates knowledge of child development - b.
 Demonstrates knowledge of developmental psychopathology - c.
 Demonstrates knowledge of crisis intervention - d.
 Demonstrate knowledge of prevention strategies - e.
 Develop, implement, & evaluate programs based on precursors that lead to academic & behavioral difficulties - f.
 Collaborate with other professionals to promote good health for children